Lum's

 In 1978, Wienerwald Holdings, A.G., a Swiss holding company and parent of the Wienerwald restaurant chain, under the direction of Friedrich Jahn, purchased the 273 restaurant chain from Brown.
 Wienerwald had overextended itself and was forced to file for bankruptcy in 1982.
 Two Jahn-controlled Lum's franchises were also forced to close all of their 70 Lum's locations and file for bankruptcy.

 The original Lum's location closed in 1983.
 For a time, there was only one Lum's operating, in Bellevue, Nebraska.
 In 2010 a Lum's opened in Seekonk, Massachusetts, but later closed, leaving the Nebraska restaurant as the sole location.
 The Bellevue location closed on May 28, 2017.
+The Lum's located in Davie, Florida claimed to be the last remaining store when it closed in the late 2000s.

 The Miami Beach location was still open around 1998.

 For a time in the 1970s, the company's commercial spokesman was Milton Berle.

 Lum's makes a cameo appearance in Martin Scorsese's 2019 film The Irishman.